Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups: Introduction

 \begin{itemize}

 \item[(i)] Cartan subalgebras of $\ggg$ are actually Cartan subalgebras of $\ggg_\bz$; \item[(ii)] All Cartan subalgebras of $\ggg$ are conjugate;

-\item[(iii)] We are given a Cartan subalgebra $\hhh$ of $\ggg$.
-Denote by $\mathcal{B}$ the set of Borel subalgebras of $\ggg$ containing $\hhh$.
-Then $\frak{B}$ is a finite set; \item[(iv)] All ordinary reflections (i.e. elements of the Weyl group $\mathscr{W}(\ggg_\bz)$) and odd reflections can be regarded reflection transforms of $\mathcal{B}$, i.e. invertible transforms of order 2 (see \cite[\S3.2]{PS}). \end{itemize} Consequently, a super Weyl group $\widehat W$ of $\ggg$ can be naturally introduced, which is by definition a subgroup of the transform group of $\frak{B}$ generated by ordinary reflections and odd reflections.
+\item[(iii)] { Fix a Cartan subalgebra $\hhh$ of $\ggg$, and denote by $\calb$ the set of Borel subalgebras of $\ggg$ containing $\hhh$.} Then $\calb$ is a finite set; \item[(iv)] All ordinary reflections (i.e. elements of the Weyl group $\mathscr{W}(\ggg_\bz)$) and odd reflections can be {regarded as reflection transformations of $\calb$, i.e. invertible transformations} of order 2 (see \cite[\S3.2]{PS}). \end{itemize} Consequently, a super Weyl group $\widehat W$ of $\ggg$ can be naturally introduced, which is by definition a subgroup of the transformation group of $\calb$ generated by ordinary reflections and odd reflections.
+Due to (iii), it is of course a finite group.
 Naturally, all Borel subalgebras containing $\hhh$ are conjugate under $\widehat W$-action.
-The group $\widehat W$ is independent of the choice of Cartan subalgebras, up to isomorphisms, because of (i) and (ii).
-The point of such a view is actually valid to define a Weyl group for $\ggg_\bz$ which coincides with the ordinary abstract Weyl group $\scrw:=\mathscr{W}(\ggg_\bz)$ of $\ggg_\bz$.
+The group $\widehat W$ is independent of the choice of Cartan subalgebras, up to isomorphisms, because of (i) and (ii). {Such a point of view} is actually valid to define a Weyl group for $\ggg_\bz$ which coincides with the ordinary abstract Weyl group $\scrw:=\mathscr{W}(\ggg_\bz)$ of $\ggg_\bz$.
 This yields that $\scrw$ is a subgroup of $\widehat W$.
-So such a definition of super Weyl groups is compatible with that for ordinary Lie algebras.
+So such a definition of super Weyl groups is compatible with that for ordinary complex semisimple Lie algebras.

+{We also note that Sergeev and Veselov introduced in \cite{SV} the notion of super Weyl groupoid, associated to any generalized root system in Serganovas sense.
+The notion of super Weyl group considered in the present paper has no direct relation with their notion.}

-Apart from providing an approach to developing some modular theory involving Jantzen filtrations (see \cite{PS, LS}), the introduction of super Weyl groups enables us to obtain some new observations which possibly had not been aware in the super case, but well known in the ordinary case.
-For example, Theorem 3.10 in \cite{PS} shows that there exists a distinguished element $\widehat w_0=\widehat r_\ell \cdots \widehat r_1\in \widehat W$ with $\widehat r_i=\widehat r_{\theta_i}$ for a series of positive roots $\theta_i, i=1,\cdots,\ell$, such that all positive roots exactly correspond to the standard reduced expressions of $\widehat w_0$, modulo counting the non-isotropic odd roots which are half of positive even roots.
+Apart from providing an approach to developing some modular theory involving Jantzen filtrations (see \cite{PS, LS}), the introduction of super Weyl groups enables us to obtain some new observations which {were well known in the ordinary case, but possibly not in the super case.} For example, Theorem 3.10 in \cite{PS} shows that there exists a distinguished element $\widehat w_0=\widehat r_\ell \cdots \widehat r_1\in \widehat W$ with $\widehat r_i=\widehat r_{\theta_i}$ for a series of simple positive roots $\theta_i, i=1,\cdots,\ell$, such that all positive roots exactly correspond to the standard reduced expressions of $\widehat w_0$, modulo counting the non-isotropic odd roots which are half of positive even roots.
 This result is parallel to the property of the longest element of the ordinary Weyl group.